Signal App: Secure Messaging apps update Adds Encrypted Video Calls Beta

-Signal App, the ultra-secure smartphone application approved by well-known NSA whistleblower Edward Snowden, it has declared a fresh update that will give users the ability to make video calls.
+Signal App, the ultra-secure smartphone application approved by well-known NSA whistle blower Edward Snowden, Signal ios has declared a fresh update that will give users the ability to make signal app encrypt video calls.
 But this encrypted video calls feature is currently in beta but will soon be released for extensive use.

 The Signal App developed by US-based non-profit Open Whisper Systems, Signal App is well-known in security circles for its strong end-to-end encryption capabilities which effectively protect your text messages and voice chats from unwanted snooping, observation and interception.